Five Life-giving Partnerships

 Through our annual missions budget and Advent Mission Offering, we support the outreach ministries of the Kairos Center, a ministry of First Baptist.
 We also fund a scholarship at the ecumenical seminary in Matanzas.
 Due to loosened travel restrictions, we received a visit from seven FBC-Matanzas members in September 2014 and a group of our young adults traveled to Cuba in July 2015.

-Groups of adults and older youth visited our partners in Matanzas in 2016.
+Groups of adults and older youth will visit our partners in Matanzas in 2018.
 Pullen’s Cuba pilgrims all agree that in spite of our efforts to be generous with our contributions of presence and funds, we have received far more from this partnership than we have given.

 Zimbabwe Theological Seminary